jithunarayanan/wireguard/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall WireGuard.

 ### Donations
-If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L)
 Thanks!